JSsixtyfour/smashremix/readme.md

 - Adds input delay to imitate netplay.
 HMN ports only.
 ##### Handicap
 - Allows modifying CPU handicap.
 CPU ports only.
+##### Input HUD
+- Allows showing the button and joystick inputs in an unobtrusive overlay.
+- Can be configured to show on top or bottom of screen.
+##### Start With
+- Allows specifying an item for the character to start matches and respawn with.
+##### Taunt Itm.
+- Allows specifying an item that will spawn in the character's possession when the taunt button is pressed.
+##### Taunt Btn.
+- Allows remapping the taunt button to C or d-pad buttons.

 #### Toggle Name: _CSS Panel Menu_